gomorpheus/morpheus-cli-docs/CLI-Manual.md

 #### tasks execute

 ```
-Usage: morpheus tasks execute [task] --instance [instance] [options]
+Usage: morpheus tasks execute [task] [options]
+        --context-type VALUE         Context Type, appliance, instance, instance-label, server or server-label
-        --instance INSTANCE          Instance name or id to execute the task on.
+        --instance INSTANCE          Instance name or id to target for execution.
 This option can be passed more than once.
-        --instances [LIST]           Instances, comma separated list of instance names or IDs.
+        --instances LIST             Instances, comma separated list of instance names or IDs.
+        --instance-label LABEL       Instance Label
-        --host HOST                  Host name or id to execute the task on.
+        --server SERVER              Server name or id to target for execution.
 This option can be passed more than once.
-        --hosts [LIST]               Hosts, comma separated list of host names or IDs.
+        --servers LIST               Servers, comma separated list of host names or IDs.
+        --server-label LABEL         Server Label
     -a, --appliance                  Execute on the appliance, the target is the appliance itself.
         --config [TEXT]              Custom config
         --refresh [SECONDS]          Refresh until execution is complete.
-Default interval is 10 seconds.
+Default interval is 5 seconds.
         --no-refresh                 Do not refresh
     -O, --option OPTION              Option in the format -O field="value"
         --prompt                     Always prompt for input on every option, even those not prompted for by default.